the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Made the "End of Day Cutoff" option better accommodate 24-hour and other time formats (thanks @festivalgeneral for bringing this issue to our attention!)
 [78621]
 * Tweak - Made the options presented by the timezone selector filterable (via the newly added `tribe_events_timezone_choice` hook - our thanks to National University's Marketing Department for this idea) [92909]
 * Tweak - Improved integration with Twenty Seventeen - main events page now uses full height header when set to front page (thanks @uncovery for pointing this out) [89767]
+* Tweak - Ensured REST API taxonomy endpoints are only registered in WordPress versions 4.7 and higher (thanks @dnaber-de for reporting this) [93227]

 = [4.6.4] 2017-11-09 =